tsludee/mixedMessages/README.md

 # mixedMessages

-## Where I'm stuck...
+## Where I Am:
-I've solved the majority of my problems, I just need to finish styling it to look the way I want it to and then I will be happy!
+I think that I'm pretty happy with how this project turned out.
+I think that all that is left is some fine tuning for style (I really want to add a bit of space between the button and the display box for the insult... but I think that a bug occurs for the order of events.
+Maybe I could switch to a mousedown event to have the box appear and a mouseup event to have the insult populate?).

 ## Codecademy portfolio project